wp-plugins/total-security/readme.txt

 = Usage =

-For Vulnerability Scan: Once you click the `One Click Scan` button all tests will be run,
+For Vulnerability : Once you click the `One Click Scan` button all tests will be run,

-For Core Exploit Scanner: Once you click the `One Click Scanner` button all tests will be run,
+For WP Core: Once you click the `One Click Scanner` button all tests will be run,

 depending on various parameters of your site this can take from ten seconds to 2-3 minutes.
 Please don't reload the page until testing is done.